-- Place cheese on top of eggs and place pan in oven to finish cooking.
+- Place cheese on top of eggs and place pan in the oven to finish cooking.

 - Cook 8 to 10 minutes or until edges are crisp and center is set.

-- Eggs will continue to cook a few minutes after removing from oven.
+- Eggs will continue to cook a few minutes after removing from the oven.